 “The hope is to develop a registry to prove that these patients exist and to build a case for advocacy,” Dr. Fleisher said.
 These patients could be doing so much better than they are in terms of their ability to continue working and sustain their families.”

-Dr. Fleisher will have a temporary license to practice medicine in Zambia, and will provide direct neurological care under local supervision.
+Dr. Fleisher will have a temporary license to practice medicine in Zambia and will provide direct neurological care under local supervision.
 She will participate in teaching Zambian medical students and house staff on various neurologic topics and will prepare lectures on movement disorders.

-In turn, she will learn how to provide neurological care in a resource limited setting, and how to diagnose and treat common neurological infections in Zambia that are rare in the US, including tuberculous meningitis, cryptococcal meningitis, neurocysticercosis, typical and atypical presentations of HIV and related opportunistic infections.
+In turn, she will learn how to provide neurological care in a resource-limited setting, and how to diagnose and treat common neurological infections in Zambia that are rare in the US, including tuberculous meningitis, cryptococcal meningitis, neurocysticercosis, typical and atypical presentations of HIV and related opportunistic infections.

 Creating sustainable neurological research and education programs

 Dr. Mazumder’s travel scholarship will take him to the regional healthcare center at Gulu University in northern Uganda.
-His project seeks to further characterize the neurophysiology of Nodding Syndrome (NS), an emerging epileptic encephalopathy that is endemic to eastern sub-Saharan Africa, and to build a foundation on which to improve neurological care in the region.
-Dr. Mazumder will leverage the existing research collaboration between the department of Neurology at University of California, Los Angeles (UCLA) and Gulu University to further build a sustainable neurological research and education program.
+His project seeks to further characterize the neurophysiology of Nodding Syndrome (NS), an emerging epileptic encephalopathy that is endemic to eastern sub-Saharan Africa and to build a foundation on which to improve neurological care in the region.
+Dr. Mazumder will leverage the existing research collaboration between the Department of Neurology at the University of California, Los Angeles (UCLA) and Gulu University to further build a sustainable neurological research and education program.